Bair Island Trail

 After parking in the wildlife refuge parking lot follow Bair Island Road to the wildlife refuge access bridge.

 This out-and-back walk consists of two parts.
-After crossing the access bridge, head to the right and visit the first observation platform before turning around and following the path past the entry bridge and to the second viewing platform.
-After reaching the second viewing platform (the Middle Bair Island Observation Deck) turn around and retrace your steps to the entry bridge.
+After crossing the access bridge, head to the right and visit the first observation platform before turning around and following the Bair Island trail past the entry bridge and to the second viewing platform.
+After reaching the second viewing platform (the Middle Bair Island Observation Deck) turn around and retrace your steps back to the entry bridge.